How to use YAML builds

 If your code is in VSTS, then a new build is automatically created and queued.

-If your team project already has a build definition that's pointing to the file, then the system does not automatically create another build definition.
+If your team project already has a build pipeline that's pointing to the file, then the system does not automatically create another build pipeline.

-If your code is in GitHub, or if you want to create multiple YAML build definitions, then after you have published the YAML file in your repo, you can manually create a build definition.
+If your code is in GitHub, or if you want to create multiple YAML build pipelines, then after you have published the YAML file in your repo, you can manually create a build pipeline.

 Navigate to the Builds tab of the Build and Release hub in VSTS or TFS, and then click + New.
-You are asked to Select a template for the new build definition.
+You are asked to Select a template for the new build pipeline.

 Choose YAML, and then click Apply.